In this article, you can learn how to search for content in Happeo.

 You will also be presented with a list of your most recent searches.

-If you want to declutter the results for your most recent searches, you can click the X next to one of your searches, or click Clear all at the top of your recent searches.
+If you want to declutter the results for your most recent searches, you can click the X next to one of your searches or click Clear all at the top of your recent searches.

 When you begin to type, Happeo will automatically display Search Predictions.
 If you wish to manage which Search Connectors yield Search Predictions, you can do so in the Admin Settings > Search.